darthnator/Spreadsheet/SpreadsheetTests/README.txt

 '''

 # Comments to Evaluators:
-- I need to write more tests, but I did write a good portion of them.
+- I wrote 22 test for the spreadsheet class.
+They cover the majority of the code.